-- Handled all aspects of IP legal issues at Industrial Heat, a nuclear energy research company.
+- Handled all aspects of IP legal issues at IHHI, a nuclear energy research company.
 Responsible for building the company’s patent portfolio and developing its IP protection strategy.

 - Drafted and prosecuted international and US utility applications for a top wireless communication equipment provider.

 - Represented a top Chinese internet company in trademark matters in North America.

 - Represented iPearl, Inc., a retailer of electronic device accessories, in a patent infringement lawsuit in the northern district court of Florida.